luapower/tweening/tweening.md

 tween is added to the end of the timeline (when the timeline's duration is infinite then the tween's start is set to `0` instead).

-If an `options` table is given instead, multiple tweens are created and added to the timeline as follows: `targets` specifies a list of targets, `from` and `to` specifies a table of from/to attributes and values.
-`cycle_from`, `cycle_to`, `cycle` specifies a table of from/to attributes
+If an options table is given instead, multiple tweens are created and added to the timeline as follows: `targets` specifies a list of targets, otherwise `target` specifies a single target, `from` and `to` specifies a table of from/to attribute -> value pairs. `cycle_from`, `cycle_to`, `cycle` specifies a table of from/to attribute -> list-of-values pairs such that values will be distributed to each target in a round-robin fashion.
-and a list of values for each attribute to pick for each target.

-__NOTE:__ `start` can be a relative value relative to the current total duration, eg. `+=500ms` means half a second after the last tween, while `500ms` means half a second from the start of the timeline.
+__NOTE:__ `start` can be a relative value relative to the timeline's current total duration, eg. `+=500ms` means half a second after the last tween, while `500ms` means half a second from the start of the timeline.

 ### `tl:replace(tween[, start]) -> tl`